Skip to content

 • r::Approximation: the rational interpolant

-See also Approximation, check, aaa.
+See also Approximation, check, rewind.

 Examples